Abbateggio

 Abbateggio is a comune and town in the province of Pescara in the Abruzzo region of Italy.

 History

-The first documents about the village's existence date back to the 10th century, which suggest the area became populated around 871 CE.
+The first documents about the village's existence date back to the 10th century, which suggest the area became populated around 871 AD.

 In 1929, under the prime ministership of Benito Mussolini, the village was amalgamated with Roccamorice under the jurisdiction of San Valentino.
 It became a separate municipality once again in 1947, under the mayoralty of Gino Di Benedetto.

 Economy

 The economy of Abbateggio is based on mixed agriculture.
-Livestock are kept and crops including grain (particularly farro), olives, vines and fruit trees are grown.
+Livestock are kept, and crops including grain (particularly farro), olives, vines and fruit trees are grown.
 Cheese and honey are also produced.